opencog/atomspace/opencog/persist/sql/README.md

 larger than that, yet.

-Unfortunately, its slow: typical save and restore speeds are in the general ballpark of 1K Atoms/sec.
-This can be speeded up almost ten-fold, by disabling various safety checks (such as sync-to-disk) in Postgres.
+Unfortunately, its slow: typical save and restore speeds are in the general ballpark of 4K Atoms/sec.
+This can be speeded up almost five-fold, by tuning the Postgres server, using SSD disks, and using HugePages.
-This works great, unless you loose power, in which case your database will be permanently corrupted.
-Power loss happens more often than you might imagine.

-Using SSD disks, instead of rotating disks, makes a big difference.
-Using faster SATA or PCIe SSD probably makes a big difference, too.
+Tuning details are given below.
+The [performance diary](README-perf.md) provides some benchmarking results.

 Features
 --------